Pre-Calabi-Yau algebras and topological quantum field theories: Pre-Calabi-Yau algebras and categories

 Another way of stating \cref{prop:finiteDimensional} is to say that a finite-dimensional pre-CY algebra is a Lagrangian $A_\infty$-subalgebra.
-As remarked in the Introduction, the definition of pre-CY structure already appeared in the work of Tradler and Zeinalian \cite{tradler2007infinity} (under the name of $\cV_\infty$-algebras), and in the work of Seidel \cite{seidel2012fukaya, seidel2020fukaya} under the name of boundary algebras; these definitions do not apply to infinite-dimensional algebras.
+As remarked in the Introduction, the definition of pre-CY structure already appeared in the work of Tradler and Zeinalian \cite{tradler2007infinity} (under the name of $\cV_\infty$-algebras), and in the work of Seidel \cite{seidel2012fukaya, seidel2021fukaya} under the name of boundary algebras; these definitions do not apply to infinite-dimensional algebras.
 In the case where $A$ is not finite-dimensional, but still compact (that is, $H^*A$ is finite dimensional), we will relate this notion to cyclic $A_\infty$-structures in \cref{sec:ncLagrangian}.

 We have yet another simple relation between pre-CY structures and cyclic $A_\infty$-structures: \begin{proposition} A cyclic $A_\infty$-structure of dimension $d$ on a finite-dimensional graded vector space $A$ also defines a pre-CY structure of dimension $d$ on $A$. \end{proposition} \begin{proof} We simply set $m_{(1)} = \mu_A$ to be the $A_\infty$-structure on $A$, $m_{(2)} = m^{0,0}_{(2)}: \kk \to A \otimes A[d]$ to be the inverse of the pairing coming from the cyclic $A_\infty$-structure, and $m_{(k \ge 3)} = 0$.
-The cyclic relation for $\mu$ then implies that $m \circnec m = 0$, as desired. \end{proof} As usual, the Lemma above also holds in the setting with multiple objects.
+The cyclic relation for $\mu$ then implies that $m \circnec m = 0$, as desired. \end{proof} As usual, the proposition above also holds in the setting with multiple objects, where we replace the graded vector space $A$ with a `pre-$A_\infty$-category' $\cA$, that is a set of objects and graded vector spaces $\cA(X,Y)$ for every pair of objects.